Can a B2B wire transfer be reversed?

 That’s actually what makes wire transfer fraud so dangerous.
 By the time you realize you’ve been a victim of bank transfer fraud, it’s usually too late.
 Scammers have received the money, transferred it to another account, and disappeared.

-In what situations can a wire transfer be reversed?
+In what situations can a bank wire transfer be reversed?

 If your bank made an error